saimouli/saimouli.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hi!
-I am currently working as a Robotics Engineer at Abundant Robotics, an agricultural startup.
+Hi there!
+I am currently a PhD student in the RPNG group <a href="https://sites.udel.edu/robot/" target="_blank"> where I am researching in Visual Inertial Perception.
+My work sits at the dynamic intersection of estimation theory, computer vision and cutting-edge deep learning.
+Prior to joining RPNG, I had the pleasure working with exciting people at Abundant Robotics, an agricultural startup automating farming practices.
+Later, I spent an year at Robotic Research where I contributed to development of automating mass transport.
 I have graduated from the <a href="//umd.edu/" target="_blank">University of Maryland College Park (UMD) for Robotics Studies</a> (UMD), where I was part of Micro Aerial Vehicle (AMAV) advised by <a href="https://aero.umd.edu/clark/faculty/58/Derek-A-Paley" target="_blank">Prof. Derek Paley</a>.
-My research interests include robotics, state estimation, computer vision, and machine learning.

-In my spare time, I can often be found fixing and building robots, learning guitar, watching movies, playing tennis, chess, or table tennis.
+In my spare time, I can often be found fixing and building robots, learning guitar, watching movies, and playing tennis or table tennis.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->